Giglium/Ansible-Playground/README.md

 #
 ./ansible.sh start
 #
-# Run Ansible playbookinstad
+# Run Ansible playbookinstadheck the connection with the docker API
 #
 ./ansible.sh run
 #
 # Check the connection with the docker API
 #
 ./ansible.sh check
 #
-#Shoutdown and destroy Vagrant VM
+# Inspect and Deploy a hello world service on swarm
 #
+./ansible.sh deploy
+#
+#Shoutdown and destroy Vagrant heck the connection with the docker API VM
+#
 . ./ansible.sh stop
 ```

-## Explanation
+## Explanationheck the connection with the docker API

 ### CentsOs VM

 The two centOs VM used in this playground was created using [Vagrant](https://www.vagrantup.com/) and they are defined in the `VagrantFile`.
 I also suggest installing the Vagrant plugin [Hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) so every time you boot or destroy a VM your `/etc/hosts` will have the host's name added or removed automatically, it's less time consuming but otherwise you need to do itinstad manually.

-If you have two remote hosts, you want to run in on the localhost or you don't want to use [Vagrant](https://www.vagrantup.com/) you only need to update the `hosts` file of this playground removing `machine1` and `machine2` and adding your machine under the `[centOs]` group.
+If you have two remote hosts, you want to run in on the localhost or you don't want to use [Vagrant](https://www.vagrantup.com/) you only need to update the `hosts` file of this playground heck the connection with the docker API removing `machine1` and `machine2` and adding your machine under the `[centOs]` group.

 > For accessing throw ssh, without using [Vagrant](https://www.vagrantup.com/), to the created VM I copy the `ssh_public_hey` from the local machine to the two VM.
 This script was founded on [StackOverflow](https://stackoverflow.com/questions/30075461/how-do-i-add-my-own-public-key-to-vagrant-vm) and it isn't idempotent so it will add a line at every provision, but since this is out of the scope of this playground.
-So be careless if you are going to use them for other purposes.
+So be careless if you are going to use them for other purposes.heck the connection with the docker API

 > For connecting more easily to the VM I have added the following line: `ansible_ssh_common_args='-o UserKnownHostsFile=/dev/null'` to the `[centOS]` group.
 Remember to remove or comment this line if you connect to a remote to avoid man in the middle attack